antonychiu2/gitlab-mobb-cx-integration/README.md

 # Sample Integration of Mobb with Checkmarx SAST scan in Gitlab Pipelines

 This is a sample integration that demonstrates the ease of use of the Mobb CLI (Bugsy) in a CI/CD environment.
 By adding a single CLI command, you can introduce Mobb's autofix capability to any SAST pipelines to expedite the remediation of your security findings.
-In this  example, we will showcase how to add a Mobb Pipeline Stage to an existing Gitlab pipeline where a Checkmarx scan is configured to during during merge requests
+In this  example, we will showcase how to add a Mobb Pipeline Stage to an existing Gitlab pipeline where a Checkmarx scan is configured to run against the branch during merge requests.

 # Usage

 ## Register

-You will need the following to perform this integration:
+To perform this integration, you will need the following:

 - Sign up for a free account at https://mobb.ai
 - An existing Checkmarx (CxOne) subscription